-- 9.1 This type of equipment varies significantly in size, design and construction.
-It is therefore not possible to give specific advice in this Guide in respect of the best method of maintaining the fire performance of the lining(s) penetrated by such equipment. - 9.2 In principle, however, speakers concealed in ceiling linings should be treated in a similar manner to downlighters, and both luminaires and speakers flush-mounted in walls should conform to the guidance given for flush-mounted accessories. - 9.3 Where a luminaire or speaker has integral fire protection, then this must be to the appropriate test standard (see Annex B).
+- 9.1.
+This type of equipment varies significantly in size, design and construction.
+It is therefore not possible to give specific advice in this Guide in respect of the best method of maintaining the fire performance of the lining(s) penetrated by such equipment. - 9.2.
+In principle, however, speakers concealed in ceiling linings should be treated in a similar manner to downlighters, and both luminaires and speakers flush-mounted in walls should conform to the guidance given for flush-mounted accessories. - 9.3.
+Where a luminaire or speaker has integral fire protection, this must be to the appropriate test standard (see Annex B). - 9.4.
+If the equipment does not have integral fire protection then, when it is being installed in a ceiling or wall that is required to provide fire separation, it has to be provided with a bespoke form of fire protection and, where appropriate, acoustic insulation.
+It may be difficult for the installer to establish what form of protection is likely to maintain the required fire resistance, and therefore any proposed method of providing protection should be tested, or more reasonably assessed in lieu of test evidence, by those authorities recognised in guidance in support of regulations. - 9.5.
+Proprietary protection, where available, is to be preferred.